vfa-khuongdv/mcp_readmine/README.md

 ### Authentication errors

-Đảm bảo bạn đã cung cấp đầy đủ:
+Ensure you have provided:

-- ✅ REDMINE_URL (không có trailing slash)
+- ✅ REDMINE_URL (no trailing slash)
-- ✅ REDMINE_API_KEY (từ account settings)
+- ✅ REDMINE_API_KEY (from account settings)
 - ✅ REDMINE_USERNAME
 - ✅ REDMINE_PASSWORD

 ### Connection errors

-- Kiểm tra REDMINE_URL có đúng không
+- Check if REDMINE_URL is correct.
-- Kiểm tra network/firewall có block không
+- Check network/firewall settings.
-- Verify API key còn valid không
+- Verify if API key is still valid.

 ### Tool not found

-- Đảm bảo đã build: `npm run build`
+- Ensure you have built the project: `npm run build`
-- Restart Claude Desktop sau khi update config
+- Restart your AI client (Claude, Cursor, VS Code) after updating config.

 ## License